vc27/dnd/5e/The Lord Masters ReQuest/Characters.md

 - Not much is known just yet
 - Only that this character is above 15th level and may even be Mythic
+- has a connection to the dead king
+- there is a secret reason he is sending poeple, he also has a demon attached to him
+- was the original attacker of the dead kings island and part of the reason why the island is so fucked

 # Master Morwenna Fera